Zakrok09/Zakrok09/README.md

 - Currently doing academic research on:
    - "Technical Debt analysis in the era of AI"
 - Front-end Developer:
-   - Developed Delft Hyperloop's GUI
+   - Developed Delft Hyperloop's Ground Station GUI
    - Developed the [website for Cargommaters](https://cargo-matters.com/en)
+   - Developed the CAIT (Community for AI Teachers) Forum
 - Contributor to:
    - [Andy](https://github.com/SERG-Delft/andy) - added several checks and tests
    - [uplot-wrappers](https://github.com/skalinichev/uplot-wrappers) - created the Svelte wrapper for uPlot
 - QA Enthusiast
-- Knowledgable of the programming languages:
-   - Java, Scala
-   - JavaScript, TypeScript...
-- Participant and winner of several competitions (on local, national and global level)
+- Participant and winner of several hackathons (on local, national and global level)
 - The actual leader of the Team Praxidike

 Some statements I will leave right here: